 @UlinsertTypeID Mandatory.
 An integer indicating the position of this new section relative to the control identified in RelativePositionTo.
 For integer values and their meaning, see Positioning Your Custom Control.
-Note that in this case of creating a new section the value 3 means at the start of the tab identified in TabName, meaning that RelativePositionTo is irrelevant in that case. @UIFieldTypeID Mandatory.
+Note that in this case of creating a new section, the value 3 means at the start of the tab identified in TabName, meaning that RelativePositionTo is irrelevant in that case. @UIFieldTypeID Mandatory.
 An integer indicating the kind of control used to display your custom property.
 For integer values and their meaning, see Controls You Can Add. @RelativePositionTo Mandatory.
 The internal name of the anchor control relative to which you are positioning your new custom section.
-For internal names of factory-supplied control see the subtopics under Positioning Your Custom Control. @SequenceNumber Optional (when omitted, the default value is null).
+For internal names of factory-supplied controls see the subtopics under Positioning Your Custom Control. @SequenceNumber Optional (when omitted, the default value is null).
 Where two or more custom properties are declared with the same anchor in their @RelativePositionTo parameters, they are ordered by the sequence number.
-If there is no sequence number declared, they are ordered by the execution order of the SQL commands. @Position Optional (when omitted, the default value is 0).
-The alignment of your custom control within the two-column layout of a properties page.
+If there is no sequence number declared, they are ordered by the execution order of the SQL commands. @Position Optional (when omitted, the default value is $\theta$ ).
+The alignment of your custom contro within the two-column layout of a properties page.
 For the integer values and their meanings, see Positioning Your Custom Control. @Width Optional (when omitted, the default value is 1).
 The number of columns spanned by this control in the two-column layout of a properties page.
 For more information, see Positioning Your Custom Control. @DataSource Mandatory when UIFieldTypeID = 8, and otherwise ignored.
-Within single quote this is an ordered list of the values to be displayed in numerical, alphanumeric, alphabetical order within the option list.
+Within single quotes this is an ordered list of the values to be displayed in numerical, alphanumeric, alphabetical order within the option list.
 By default, the list is comma-separated, but see @DataSourceDelimiter.
 Values (between delimiters) may include white space, and leading white space on a value is ignored.
 Every value must be unique.
 One of the values may be a null, creating a blank row in the drop-down list in the web interface.
-First example: @DataSource = 1, 1000, 1a, 4000, Extra, Main, Return required, Shared' Second example: @DataSource = ', Apples, Oranges, Ripe Pears, Tangerines' The second example creates a drop-down list with the first position blank (this custom drop-down list.
-(This is in contrast to adding a custom option within a dropdown list included in the standard product: the standard lists allow for customization of any options, including added custom options; whereas dropdown lists that are in entirety custom cannot be localized.)
+First example: @DataSource = 1, 1000, 1a, 4000, Extra, Main, Return required, Shared' Second example: @DataSource = ', Apples, Oranges, Ripe Pears, Tangerines' The second example creates a drop-down list with the first position blank (this displays an empty value until the operator selects another value from the list).
+Restriction: When you add a custom drop-down list (when UIFieLdTypeID = 8), it is not possible to localize the values for the individual options within the custom drop-down list.
+(This is in contrast to adding a custom option within a drop-down list included in the standard product: the standard lists allow for customization of any options, including added custom options; whereas dropdown lists that are in entirety custom cannot be localized.)